-1. Purpose of the Resilience Management Policy Framework
+1 Purpose of the Resilience Management Policy Framework

-The TfL Resilience Management Policy Framework sets out TfL's approach to minimising the likelihood of disruptive incidents and maintaining adequate capability to prepare for, manage and recover from business disruption.

-This Policy applies to all TfL employees, all TfL group companies and all those not directly employed by TfL who when working on behalf of TfL might have an impact on TfL's Resilience.

-2 Policy statement

-TfL is committed to ensuring that it has processes to assess, and controls to minimise, the likelihood and potential impact of any operational or non-operational disruption.
-We will prepare for and be able to efficiently recover from disruptions from whatever cause.
-We will have effective and tested plans and procedures to minimise harm to people and the environment, damage to property, financial impacts and damage to reputation following a disruptive incident.
+The TfL Resilience Management Policy Framework sets out TfL's approach to minimising the likelihood of harmful or disruptive events and maintaining adequate capability to prepare for, manage and recover from such events, Deleted: business disruption whether malicious, accidental or natural.
+This Policy applies to all TfL employees, all TfL Group companies and all those not directly employed by TfL who when working on behalf of TfL might have an impact on TfL's Resilience. have all impact on the sittesmence.
+2 Policy statement TfL is committed to ensuring that it has processes to assess, and controls to minimise, the likelihood and potential impact of any operational or non- operational harmful or disruptive events.
+We will ensure the security of staff. customers and contractors, assets, including information, and service delivery.
+We will prepare for and be able to efficiently recover from harmful or disruptive events, from whatever cause.
+We will have effective and tested plans and procedures to minimise harm to people and the environment, damage to property, financial impacts and damage to reputation following a harmful or disruptive event.
 All resilience planning and responses will be based on the principle of 'prudent over-reaction'.

-3. Resilience Management Policy Framework

-TfL will fulfil the Policy requirements by ensuring that all areas of TfL have the capability to:

-- (a) reduce the risk of disruption to an acceptable level by structured review of existing processes, changes and new projects;

-- (b) manage immediate impacts; and

-- (c) recover effectively from an incident.
+3 Resilience Management Policy Framework TfL will fulfil the Policy requirements by ensuring that all areas of TfL have the capability to: reduce the risk of harmful or disruptive events to an acceptable level by structured review of existing processes, changes and new projects; manage immediate impacts; and recover effectively from a harmful or disruptive event event Deleted : incident TfL will achieve this by having systems to identify and reduce risks and

-TfL will achieve this by having systems to identify and reduce risks and maintaining emergency, contingency and recovery plans that staff are trained to use, that are tested and regularly reviewed and updated.
+TfL will achieve this by having systems to identify and reduce risks and maintaining emergency, contingency and recovery plans that staff are trained to use, that are tested and are regularly reviewed and updated.